Monday.com work os

 To bridge this gap, you can introduce an “Off Set Date” column that calculates the due dates based on a predetermined offset from the event dates.
 This simple, effective approach ensures that you never miss a crucial deadline, allowing you to stay organized and prepared for every event on your calendar.

 Let’s walk through an example scenario.
-For a wedding, you might want the venue (“Haul”) booked 200 days in advance, the dress/suit designs finalized 90 days before the big day, and the floral arrangements ordered 90 days out as well.
+For a wedding, you might want the venue (“Hall”) booked 200 days in advance, the dress/suit designs finalized 90 days before the big day, and the floral arrangements ordered 90 days prior.
 By entering these negative offset values (-200, -90, and -90), you’re essentially specifying how many days prior to the event date each task needs to be completed.

 Once you’ve defined the event date and populated the off set column with the appropriate lead times for each task, it’s time to set up the automation.